-Auto-rickshaw drivers and rickshaw pullers have to spend a large portion on their income for repairing purpose.
+Auto-rickshaw drivers and rickshaw pullers have to spend a large portion of their income for repairing purpose.
 Most of the cost occurred for changing battery of auto-rickshaw and tyre and tube of auto-rickshaw and rickshaw.
-Table 7 showed the average repairing cost of rickshaw and auto-rickshaw and the cost are Tk.
+Table 7 shows the average repairing cost of rickshaw and auto-rickshaw and the costs are Tk.
 353 and Tk.
-2,620 respectively but the repairing cost varied because of new and old vehicles.
+2,620, respectively, but the repairing cost varied because of new and old vehicles.
 It was found that the maximum repairing cost of an auto-rickshaw was Tk.
-10,000 indicated the cost of replacing battery.
-In comparative analysis, repairing cost of auto-rickshaw was much higher than rickshaw.
+10,000 which includes the cost of replacing battery.
+In comparative analysis, the repairing cost of auto-rickshaw was much higher than rickshaw.